The same news article shown on a laptop and on a mobile phone.

 Stakeholders felt the initial floating action bar design was too tailored to Gov, addressing needs not relevant to Law or Tax.
 They noted shorter article lengths on the latter platforms, negating the need for a floating bar, and found its visual design too dominant.

 My teammates were concerned that removing the floating bar would disrupt Gov users who relied on it.
+I found myself caught in the middle.
+In retrospect, this was a communication problem more than a design problem, and one I kept trying to solve through iteration.

 Time to pivot